Op-Ed: Rising to USCG’s new maritime security directive

 Op-Ed: Rising to USCG’s new maritime security directiveWritten by Heather Ervin

-By Michael Devolld, Maritime Transportation System Cybersecurity Lead at ABS Consulting
+By Michael Devolld, maritime transportation system cybersecurity lead at ABS Consulting

 On February 22, 2024, the United States Coast Guard (USCG) published a Notice of Proposed Rulemaking (NPRM) in the Federal Register, updating maritime security regulations and introducing new regulations establishing minimum cybersecurity requirements for U.S.-flagged vessels, facilities on the Outer Continental Shelf and US facilities subject to regulations under the Maritime Transportation Security Act of 2002.